logix420/100-days-of-code/log.md

 ## Day 22 June 10, 2025 100 Days here we go!
 **Today's Progress**: Python basics Control Flow **Thoughts:**  Began the understsnding of Control with if-statements and how these changes allow the floe of writing code to programs.

+## Day 23 June 11, 2025 100 Days here we go!
+**Today's Progress**: Python basics Control Flow Continued **Thoughts:**  Picked up from if-statements to include loops into the control flow topic.

+## Day 24 June 12, 2025 100 Days here we go!
+**Today's Progress**: Today spent the available time using the Brilliant App and began to read a FreeCodeCamp article about problem-solving skills and improving analytics.
+**Thoughts:**  The Brilliant App is useful for code problems that engage problem-solving and analytic of writing code.
+The article offers in-depth guidance on the skills of analytical problem-solving.
+Additionally, it contains a rock, paper, scissor game tutorial with 5 different code basis from recursion to object oriented programming.